Persistent homology of collider observations: when (w)hole matters: Simplicial Complex and Persistent Homology

 A simplicial complex ($K$) is a finite collection of simplices ($\sigma$) such that for every $\sigma \in K$, \begin{enumerate} \item any face of $\sigma \in K$ is also part of $K$ and \item if $\sigma_1, \sigma_2 \in K$, then $\sigma_1 \cap \sigma_2 $ is a face of both $\sigma_1$ and $\sigma_2$. \end{enumerate} A collection of $n-$dimensional data points is typically represented as point cloud data (PCD).
 Even a time series data can also be embedded as point cloud data using Taken's embedding theorem \cite{takens2006detecting}.
 There are several algorithms to convert point cloud data ($X$) to simplicial complex.
 For our purpose, we will use Vietoris–Rips complex algorithm \cite{vietoris1927hoheren}, which is one of the simplest and computationally less expensive.

-Let $X = \{x_0,x_1,...,x^{m-1}\} \in R^{n}$ be the point cloud data with each point $x_i$ in $R^{n}$.
+Let $X = \{x_0,x_1,...,x^{m-1}\} \in R^{m}$ be the point cloud data with each point $x_i$ in $R^{n}$.
 Let $r$ be a fixed radius.
 The Vietoris-Rips complex of $X$ is an abstract simplicial complex whose $k-$simplices are the (k + 1)-tuples of points in $X$ such that the pairwise distance between them is less than equal to $r$.
 This maximal radial limit $r$ is also termed the filtration parameter.
-Mathematically, the Vietoris-Rips complex is given by
+Mathematically, the Vietoris-Rips complex (also known as Rips complex) is given by

 where $d(x_i,x_j)$ is the Euclidean distance between two points.
 It is to be noted that a metric other than Euclidean distance can also be taken.